Glenbard Township High School District 87

 4. Substantially interfering with the student's ability to participate in or benefit from the services, activities, or privileges provided by a school.

-a.
+e.
 7:20, Harassment of Students Prohibited.
-This policy prohibits any person from harassing intimidating, or bullying a student based on an actual or perceived characteristic that is identified in the policy.
-Each of those characteristics is also identified in this policy's second paragraph.
+This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy).

-c.
-7:310, Restrictions on Publications and Written or Electronic Material.
-This policy prohibits students from: (i) accessing and/or distributing at school any written, printed,or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (ii) creating and/or distributing written, printed, or electronic material, including photographs and Internet material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.
+h.
+7:310, Restrictions on Publications.
+This policy prohibits students from and provides consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (2) creating and/or distributing written, printed, or electronic material, including photographic material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.

 105 ILCS 5/10-20.14, 5/24-24, and 5/27-23.7.